zzq132/Bootstrap5-Website/README.md

 2. Open the `index.html` file in any browser to view the website locally.
 ---

-## Contributing

-This is a personal project, and contributions are not required at this moment.
-However, feel free to fork the repository, create pull requests, or suggest improvements.

----

 ## License

 This project is open-source and available under the MIT License.
 See the LICENSE file for more details.